Search for characters or series

 Perrin Aybara The third of the central male protagonists, Perrin is a blacksmith's apprentice from Emond's Field who discovers he is a Wolfbrother - able to communicate with wolves and access their senses, sharing a primal connection to the ancient bond between wolves and humans.
 He has enormous physical strength, enhanced further by his wolf nature, and golden eyes that mark him as something other than ordinary.
 Perrin is the most grounded and emotionally steady of the three boys - serious, methodical, and deeply uncomfortable with the violence his abilities push him toward.
 His arc across the series involves both his external struggle to protect the Two Rivers and his internal struggle to accept what he is, culminating in his mastery of the World of Dreams in the final books. | Lord of the Two Rivers, Wolfbrother, Young Bull | Protagonist |

-Rand al'Thor The central protagonist of the Wheel of Time and the Dragon Reborn - the reincarnation of Lews Therin Telamon, the channeller who sealed the Dark One's prison three thousand years ago and in doing so tainted the male half of the One Power, driving himself and every male channeller of his age to madness and destruction.
-Rand begins the series as a sheepherder from Emond's Field with no knowledge of his heritage or destiny, and the fourteen books follow his transformation from a frightened young man running from his fate into someone capable of facing the Dark One at the Last Battle.
-His arc is one of the most developed in fantasy literature - a sustained examination of what prophecy, power, and the weight of being necessary does to a person.
-He can channel saidin, the male half of the One Power, and slowly goes mad from the taint as the series progresses, making him simultaneously the world's greatest hope and its greatest danger. | The Dragon Reborn, The Dragon, Lews Therin Telamon, Lord of the Morning, Car'a'carn, He Who Comes With the Dawn, The Coramoor | Protagonist |
+Rand al'Thor The central protagonist of the Wheel of Time and the prophesied Dragon Reborn - the promised champion of the Light foretold to face the Dark One at the Last Battle, and the reincarnation of Lews Therin Telamon, the channeller whose sealing of the Dark One's prison three thousand years ago tainted the male half of the One Power and doomed every male channeller of his age to madness.
+Rand begins the series as a sheepherder from Emond's Field with no knowledge of his heritage, and the fourteen books follow his transformation as prophecy, power, and the weight of being necessary reshape him.
+He can channel saidin, the male half of the One Power, making him simultaneously the world's greatest hope and its greatest danger. | The Dragon Reborn, The Dragon, Lews Therin Telamon, Lord of the Morning, Car'a'carn, He Who Comes With the Dawn, The Coramoor | Protagonist |

 Aviendha A Maiden of the Spear - one of the Aiel warrior societies composed entirely of women - who becomes a Wise One in training when her ability to channel is discovered.
 Aviendha is assigned by the Wise Ones to watch over Rand and teach him Aiel ways, a task she resents and he finds baffling, in a dynamic that gradually becomes one of the series' most interesting relationships.
 She is fiercely proud, quick to anger, and bound by ji'e'toh in ways that repeatedly create conflict - she feels she has shamed herself by her feelings for Rand, which under Aiel custom creates obligations she takes absolutely seriously.
 She eventually becomes first-sisters with Elayne through an Aiel bonding ritual. | Far Dareis Mai, Wise One in training | Major |

 Cadsuane Melaidhrin The oldest living Aes Sedai and perhaps the most formidable, Cadsuane spent decades in retirement before emerging to deal with the Dragon Reborn.
 She is abrasive, manipulative, and possessed of a moral clarity that most Aes Sedai lack - she intends to ensure Rand reaches Tarmon Gai'don able to both win and survive.
-Her methods of achieving this are not gentle. | Major | |
+Her methods of achieving this are not gentle. | Cadsuane, Amyrlin Seat | Major |

 Elayne Trakand The Daughter-Heir of Andor and one of Rand's three loves, Elayne is a powerful channeller and the legitimate heir to the Lion Throne, which she spends several books fighting to claim.
 She is the most politically sophisticated of the young female protagonists - raised at court, aware of how power works, and capable of playing the game.
 She also has a talent for making ter'angreal, the magical artefacts of the One Power, which becomes increasingly important as the series approaches the Last Battle.
 Her arc involves balancing her personal relationships - with Rand, with Aviendha (who becomes her first-sister in Aiel tradition), with Birgitte her Warder - against the demands of securing a throne in a world at war. | Daughter-Heir of Andor, Queen of Andor | Major |